Paramount Taking Over Warner Bros Discovery Should Terrify Everyone as the Far-Right Ellison Family Now Owns Tiktok, CBS, and CNN

 And that’s before considering the financing.
 According to SEC filings, the deal involves Saudi, Qatari, and Emirati sovereign wealth funds, plus Jared Kushner’s Affinity Partners, all promising to “forgo governance rights” only to avoid national-security scrutiny.
 That’s not reassuring.
 That’s a red flag.

-If this bid succeeds, America’s largest news outlets and film studios would be partially financed by ultra-authoritarian governments and a political dynasty aligned with Trumpism.
+As the bid succeeds, several of America’s largest news outlets and film studios will now be partially financed by ultra-authoritarian governments and a political dynasty aligned with Trumpism.

 When you lay it all out, calling it “concerning” feels laughably insufficient.
 It’s downright dangerous and frankly terrifying for the media landscape and the flow of information in the country as we know it.